Reduce alert fatigue with event filters

 event filtered will appear instead.

-Now that you know how to apply an event filter to a handler and use a filter asset to help reduce alert fatigue, read the filters reference for in-depth information about event filters.
+Now that you know how to apply an event filter to a handler and use a filter dynamic runtime asset to help reduce alert fatigue, read the filters reference for in-depth information about event filters.